CapnSammeh/PeterHerring/content/posts/Getting Hydrated.md

 Okay, I mentioned earlier about varying circumstances.
-If you work inside, in a call environment and don't sweat at all - maintain that minimum amount, you're in the clear!
+If you work inside, in a cool environment and don't sweat at all - maintain that minimum amount, you're in the clear!
 But if you work outside, in the heat all day - you may want to consider doubling that average!

 Caffeine is something else that you need to be mindful of when looking to keep yourself hydrated.
 As it's a diurtic, it will mess with your hydration levels.
-A rule I use is if you went and bought a Medium flat white at the shops, you should drink an extra litre of water to make sure you stay on top of it.
+A general rule of thumb that I go by is your regular flat white = an extra litre of water that day!

 Keep an eye out for Part 3 where I'll discuss **WHY** we need to make sure we stay hydrated.